 If you can engage with one of them, you can open up a whole network of local, reliable names.

-It’s a cliche we hear mentioned whenever we’re on the look out for a trades person but asking friends and family if they’d recommend anyone is always a good place to start.
+Word of mouth is a cliché, but asking friends and family if they’d recommend anyone is always a good place to start.

 A lot of trades rely on word of mouth and if you can find a builder through someone you trust and whose work you can go and visit, then you can make a decision about whether they’ll do a good job.